Neddie Herbert

 Edward Herbert (1907–1949) was an American criminal active in the 1940s.

 Early life

 Edward Herbert was born on December 1, 1907, in New York City, New York.
-Not much else is known about Herbert's early life except that his father's name was Herbert and that he was most likely a mobster working for Jewish mob boss Benjamin "Bugsy" Siegel (due to the fact that he moved to Los Angeles at the same time Siegel did).
+He was the youngest of 5 and grew up in NYC.
+He was the brother of Arthur "Tootsie" Herbert and Charlie Herbert, both of whom were involved in the Kosher chicken Union rackets.
+He was a confidant and associate of Mickey Cohen.

 Los Angeles

 When his boss, Benjamin Siegel, moved out to Los Angeles, California, Herbert did the same.
 When he moved to L.A., he worked as an enforcer for the Siegel-Cohen crime family.
 On June 20, 1947, Siegel was murdered by an apparent East Coast Mafia hitman with a .30 Caliber military M1 Carbine.

 When Siegel was murdered, his right-hand man, Mickey Cohen became the boss of his criminal empire spanning from L.A. to Burbank to Las Vegas.
 Along with Harry "Hooky" Rothman, Nerbert was a top lieutenant of Cohen's.
 However, one of Siegel's lieutenants and Cohen's rival, Jack Dragna, didn't sit well with his rise as boss and decided to rage a full-scale war on Cohen.